 Faster | Chart | Table | Photo |

-The LG 27GL650F-B has a good response time at 60Hz, which is good news for console gamers.
-Unlike at 144Hz, the best Overdrive setting is 'Normal', so you might have to change your setting while gaming.
+The LG 27GL650F-B has an okay response time at 60Hz.
+Unlike at 144Hz and 120Hz, the best overdrive setting is 'Normal', so you might have to change your setting while gaming.
 This setting has the least amount of motion blur and minimal overshoot in most transitions.

-Incredibly low input lag, but it increases a bit with VRR enabled.
+It has excellent low input lag.
 Its input lag at 60Hz is low, but not as low as some other monitors, such as the ASUS TUF VG27AQ or the MSI Optix G27C4.